Atalasoft/web-document-viewer/README.md

 # Atalasoft Web Document Viewer control
-Atalasoft Web Document Viewer repository is for distribution on bower.
+Atalasoft Web Document Viewer repository is for distribution on [Bower](https://bower.io/).

 ### Installation
 You can install this package locally either with bower.